At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-In Gaucher patients types 1 and 3, roentgenographic abnormalities of bone are frequent, occurring in 50% to 75% of all patients.
-Expansion of the cortex in the distal femur (Erlenmeyer flask deformity) as well as fractures and other abnormalities of the acetabulum and head and neck of the femur are frequent.
-Prosthetic hip replacement has been invaluable in permitting patients to remain ambulatory.
-The hip lesions, in some cases, may be confused with Legg-Calve-Perthes disease.
-Destruction of vertebral bodies may produce collapse and gibbus formation and spinal cord or nerve dysfunction.
+Skeletal manifestations.
+In Gaucher patients types 1 and 3, skeletal abnormalities on x-ray occur in 50% to 75% of patients and include expansion of the cortex in the distal femur (Erlenmeyer flask deformity), fractures, and other abnormalities of the acetabulum and head and neck of the femur.
+Prosthetic hip replacement is often necessary for patients to remain ambulatory.
+In some cases, the hip lesions may be confused with Legg-Calve-Perthes disease.
+Destruction of vertebral bodies may produce collapse, gibbus formation, and spinal cord or nerve root dysfunction.

 Other organic systems.
 In the kidney, Gaucher cells can be found in the cortex, medulla, or glomeruli.
 Renal function in Gaucher patients is usually normal.
 In a few cases, proteinuria or hematuria has been reported.
 The cause of these signs is uncertain, but they have been attributed to the infiltration of Gaucher cells.